oshul/Markdown/README.md

   ## Middle title
   ### Small title

 7. Somethimes you want to present a list of itmes using checkboxes (for example, steps in a project).
 The line containing the checkbox has to start with a asterisk!
-To create a checkbox using square brackets.To create a checked checkbox (completed item) put an x between the brackets.
+Create an unchecked checkbox using square brackets with a space between them .To create a checked checkbox (completed item) put an x between the brackets.
-  * [] Buy Bread
+  * [ ] Buy Bread
   * [x] Buy milk
 8. ddasd